Seniors and Social Security

 – Rep. Adam Schiff

-Are you having trouble dealing with the Social Security Administration or the Centers for Medicare and Medicaid Services on an issue related to your benefits?
-If so, Congressman Schiff may be able to help.
+Adam is committed to ensuring the long-term financial solvency of both Social Security and Medicare, will work to expand Medicare benefits to cover dental, vision and hearing, and work to bring down prescription drug costs.
+And if you are having trouble dealing with the Social Security Administration or the Centers for Medicare and Medicaid Services on an issue related to your benefits, Adam’s office may be able to help.
 Visit his Social Security casework page here.

 Protecting Social Security

-Social Security is the cornerstone of the New Deal and is the most successful anti-poverty program in our nation's history.
-It has helped millions of seniors achieve financial security in their golden years.
-For those retirees who are fortunate, Social Security is a steady supplement to their pension plans and private investments.
-For many others, it is their only source of retirement income.
-In fact, over 820,000 of California’s 5.4 million Social Security recipients rely on it for 90% or more of their income.
+Social Security is the most successful anti-poverty program in our nation's history and has helped millions of seniors achieve financial security in their golden years.
+For some, Social Security is a steady supplement to their pension plans and private investments.
+For many others, it is their only source of retirement income and a lifeline.
+In fact, 1-in-5 seniors in California are living at or below poverty and do not have enough income to meet their basic needs.
+It is critical we make a renewed investment in this program to support the growing population of older adults in our state for years to come.

-Rep. Adam Schiff has joined his colleagues in Congress in speaking out against a "Chained CPI" proposal to change Social Security benefits for seniors and future generations.
-Schiff is committed to protecting Social Security to ensure it continues to work for this generation and for future generations.
+Adam has joined his colleagues in Congress in speaking out against dangerous cuts to Social Security benefits for seniors and future generations.
+Adam is committed to protecting Social Security to ensure it continues to work for current and future generations.

 Fixing the General Pension Offset and Windfall Elimination Provision

-The General Pension Offset (GPO) and the Windfall Elimination Provision (WEP) are provisions of the Social Security Act that negatively impact social security payments for thousands of Californians who have worked in public service.
-These two titles unfairly hurt individuals who have devoted much of their careers to public service, including thousands of teachers.
+The General Pension Offset and the Windfall Elimination Provision are provisions of the Social Security Act that negatively impact social security payments for thousands of Californians who have worked in public service.
+These two titles unfairly hurt individuals who have devoted much of their careers to public service – including millions of doctors, nurses, teachers, and other essential employees who have been working on the frontlines of the COVID-19 pandemic.
 When these individuals retire, they find that their Social Security payments are often significantly less than expected because of the WEP and GPO.
-Rep. Schiff has repeatedly introduced the Social Security Fairness Act—legislation that would eliminate both provisions, restoring fairness to the Social Security system.
+Adam has repeatedly supported the Social Security Fairness Act, which would eliminate both provisions and ensure that the nearly 2.3 million Americans who have dedicated their lives to public service are able to enjoy the retirement they deserve.